-- Limiting Disclosure: Limiting disclosure of the video to the defense attorney and the defendant to protect others from knowing the identity of witnesses or other sensitive information; - Prohibiting Public Release: Prohibiting defense attorneys, police, and defendants from giving the video to the media or using the recording in any proceeding other than the instant case; - Prohibiting Copying: Prohibiting the video from being copied to any computer program or Internet website, except for computer programs maintained and used specifically for the subject criminal action; - No Physical Copy to Defendant: Prohibiting defense counsel from giving copies of the recordings to the defendant.
-However, the defendant will have the right to see the recording. - Return of Recording: Requiring that all copies of the video be returned within at least two weeks after final termination of the case by plea, settlement, judgment, dismissal, appeal, or otherwise.166 - Alternative to a Protective Order: Obtaining a protective order in every case where it is needed can be a time-consuming endeavor.
+- 0 No Physical Copy to Defendant: Prohibiting defense counsel from giving copies of the recordings to the defendant.
+However, the defendant will have the right to see the recording. - 0 Return of Recording: Requiring that all copies of the video be returned within at least two weeks after final termination of the case by plea, settlement, judgment, dismissal, appeal, or otherwise.
+166 - Alternative to a Protective Order: Obtaining a protective order in every case where it is needed can be a time-consuming endeavor.
 As an alternative, prosecutors can include an admonition with every recording provided to defense counsel, which requires the defense to agree to restrictions on the use and dissemination of the video prior to receipt.
 Prosecutors and the party receiving the recording may also stipulate or enter into an agreement mandating confidentiality of the BWC recording.